mrfdev/1MB/Resources/Server/tests/1MB-start/README.md

-The behavior suite covers healthy startup, exact tmux targets, duplicate sessions, child exit statuses and signals, probe-boundary failures, `remain-on-exit` restoration, missing or invalid siblings, missing tmux, status and attach behavior, session-name validation, argument validation, and output return/stream behavior.
+The behavior suite covers healthy startup, exact tmux targets, duplicate sessions, child exit statuses and signals, probe-boundary failures, `remain-on-exit` restoration, missing or invalid siblings, missing tmux, missing preflight `sleep`, status and attach behavior, session-name validation, argument validation, and output return/stream behavior.
+It also verifies dependency-free `--version`, aggregated read-only `--doctor` checks, exact `--start` aliasing, current-user `--list` output/status, and a `--dry-run` preview that invokes neither tmux nor sleep.
 The fake `sleep` makes the two-second liveness probe complete immediately.

+The fake tmux supports read-only `-V` and `list-sessions` scenarios in addition to the startup lifecycle.
+Tests assert that doctor never contacts a tmux session and that dry-run makes no tmux call at all, so these conveniences can also be used when reviewing future wrapper changes.

 Tests must not be run with `sudo`: the production wrapper deliberately refuses to run as root.
 When a test fails, its disposable state and tmux call log are